 A technical diagram can be found here, long with an aerial view of the stage out.
 Finding ways of simplifying the setup is encouraged.

 All these objects and their modifications can be provided by the composer.

 Video Scoring Instructions

 Below are 3 videos which explain how to read the video score, along with video examples of live interactions with the score.
 The footage comes from the archival video Mapping Australia (1966).
-These 3 videos form the basis of the piece: Pencil On Map, Rock Pick Hitting Rock & Map Engraving (with falling tree footage).
+These 3 videos form the basis of the piece: 1.
+Pencil On Map 2.
+Rock Pick Hitting Rock & 3.
+Map Engraving (with falling tree footage).

 (These are not complete renditions of what the performance would be.
 They are for instructional purposes only).

-Make contact with piano using the wooden mallet when the man’s pencil touches the map.
+Make contact with the piano using the wooden mallet when the man’s pencil touches the map.

-Copy the movement of the pencil and hand orientation as it moves along the map as well as it’s position in the frame of the video.
+Copy the movement of the pencil and his hand orientation as it moves along the map and also think about it’s position within he frame.
 Alternate between the two or do one or the other.